+Before joining UT Austin, Dr. Feigenbaum was the associate vice chancellor for international engagement and global strategies and senior international officer at the University of Nebraska-Lincoln (UNL).
 While at UNL, Dr. Feigenbaum advanced internationalization by building strategic global partnerships, enhancing globally focused academic programs for students and faculty, and increasing institutional global visibility.
-She led efforts to expand and better serve international scholars and students, foster greater cross-cultural engagement on campus and secure external funding to bolster on-campus internationalization efforts.
-She also launched an initiative to expand students’ global competencies through synchronous collaborative online learning with peers across the globe; developed and implemented new scholarship modes for education abroad opportunities to expand access; and secured funding from the U.S. Department of State, Stevens Initiative, Argentina and German Fulbright Commissions, to name a few.
+She led efforts to expand and better serve international scholars and students, foster greater cross-cultural engagement on campus, and secure external funding to support on-campus internationalization efforts.
+She also launched an initiative to expand students’ global competencies through synchronous collaborative online learning with peers across the globe; developed and implemented new scholarship modes for education abroad opportunities to expand access; and secured funding from the U.S. Department of State, the Stevens Initiative, and the Argentina and German Fulbright Commissions, to name a few.

-Prior to joining UNL, Dr. Feigenbaum was associate provost for global engagement at Brown University, Director of the Hispanic-Serving Institutions, and International and Foreign Languages Divisions at the U.S. Department of Education; Deputy Director of Public Programs at the National Endowment for the Humanities.
-Her extensive background in policymaking pertinent to global initiatives spans academia, close to 15 years of service with the federal government where she administered and managed budgets in excess of $250M as well as work in the nonprofit sector.
-She is natively fluent in French and Spanish and proficient in Italian, Portuguese, and Russian.
+Dr. Feigenbaum has also served as associate provost for global engagement at Brown University, director of the Hispanic-Serving Institutions and International and Foreign Languages Divisions at the U.S. Department of Education, and deputy director of Public Programs at the National Endowment for the Humanities.
+Her extensive background in policymaking pertinent to global initiatives spans academia, close to 15 years of service with the federal government where she administered and managed budgets in excess of $250M, as well as work in the nonprofit sector.
+Dr. Feigenbaum earned her undergraduate degree in music performance (cello) and master’s and doctoral degrees in Spanish from Indiana University, Bloomington.
+She has native fluency in French and Spanish, is proficient in Portuguese, Italian, Russian, and is currently studying Korean.